porsche-design-system/sample-integration-vue-offline/README.md

 ### Step 4

 Wrap your application with the `<PorscheDesignSystemProvider />`, then integrate the Porsche Design System components you need.

+For additional information on how to integrate Partials and Tailwind CSS, you can also refer to the [Getting Started](https://designsystem.porsche.com/v3/developing/vue/getting-started) section of the official documentation.

 ```vue
 // src/App.vue